- Sleeps: 10

-Principal Sitting Room – with sofas and armchairs, a wood-burning fireplace, card table and a window facing south.
-(Off this sitting room is the owners’ bedroom which is used for storing personal belongings and is kept locked).
+Principal Sitting Room – with sofas and armchairs, a wood-burning fireplace, card table and a window facing east with CD player/music system and wide selection of CD's.

-Dining Room – opening off the principal sitting room and the hall, with a table seating 10 and a window facing north.
+Dining Room – opening off the principal sitting room and the hall, with a table seating 10 and a window facing west.

 Sitting Room 2 – with a sofa and armchairs, a wood-burning fireplace, a wide-screen satellite TV, CD, DVD and video players plus a selection of DVD’s, CD’s and videos.
-The room has windows facing south and west, and a breakfast table in front of French doors which open to the west facing dining terrace.
+The room has windows facing south and east, and a breakfast table in front of French doors which open to the south facing dining terrace.

 Kitchen – with fitted wood units, a double sink, a dishwasher, a built-in electric oven, 3 gas hobs and 1 electric, a microwave, a large fridge/freezer/ice maker, an electric kettle, cafetière, toaster, blender etc. Off the kitchen is a drinks bar with a second fridge and a microwave.

-Bedroom 1 – the guest’s master bedroom, with a 6ft-wide 4-poster bed, an armchair, chaise longue, dressing table and French windows to a Juliet balcony looking south.
+Bedroom 2 - The Pink Room – with a 6ft-wide 4-poster bed, an armchair, chaise longue, dressing table and French windows to a Juliet balcony looking East.

-Bedroom 2 – a very light room with a floral decor, a 6ft bed, a sofa and French windows to a Juliet balcony facing south.
+Bedroom 3 – The Blue Room - a very light room with a floral decor, a 6ft bed, a sofa and French windows to a Juliet balcony facing east, and south.

-Bathroom 1 – a very large, carpeted room, with a floral decor, a roll-top bath, a bidet, antique vanity unit, WC and a window facing west.
+Bathroom 3 – a very large, carpeted room, with a floral decor, a roll-top bath, a bidet, antique vanity unit, WC and a window facing south.

-Bedroom 3 – with a pair of antique, 3ft single beds, a dressing table and a window facing north.
-This bedroom also has an Ensuite Bathroom (2) with a bath and handheld shower, washbasin and a window facing north.
+Bedroom 4 – with a pair of antique, 3ft single beds, a dressing table and a window facing west.
+This bedroom also has an

-Bathroom 3 – up some stairs, a very large, carpeted bathroom with a bath, a separate shower, a chaise longue, a washbasin, a bidet and a WC.
+Bathroom 5 – up some stairs, a very large, carpeted bathroom with a bath, a separate shower, a chaise longue, a washbasin, a bidet and a WC.
+Windows facing west.

 Laundry Room – adjacent to Bathroom 3, with a washing machine, clothes dryer, an iron and an ironing board.

-On the north side of the house and accessed via its own entrance is a very large and airy studio.
-This has two 3ft beds, a 2-seater sofa, a small satellite TV, a sink, a 2-hob electric cooker, a small fridge, a coffee maker and windows facing north and east.
-The studio also has an Ensuite Shower Room (2) with a washbasin and a separate WC.
+The Studio (Bedroom 5 and Shower/Bathroom 6) - On the north side of the house (ground floor) and accessed via its own entrance is a very large and airy studio.
+This has two single beds which can also be made up as a double bed, a 2-seater sofa, a small satellite TV, a kitchenette with sink, a 2-hob electric cooker, a small fridge, a coffee maker and windows facing north and west.
+The studio also has an Ensuite Shower Room with a washbasin and a separate WC.